Coronil gets Ayush Ministry certification as per WHO scheme: Patanjali

-NEW DELHI: Haridwar-based Patanjali Ayurved on Friday said Coronil has now received certification from Ayush Ministry as per World Health Organization (WHO) certification scheme.
+NEW DELHI, Feb 19: Haridwar-based Patanjali Ayurved on Friday said Coronil has now received certification from Ayush Ministry as per World Health Organization (WHO) certification scheme.

 The company claimed that it is the first evidence-based medicine to fight COVID-19.